AET Level 3 Award in Education and Training

 - Internal and external verification

 You can also complete the qualification as a competency-based qualification.
 Find out more here.

 What is Required to Pass the AET Course?

 The tutor delivers the theory-based course in a classroom.
-They will use a range of videos, discussions, quizzes and scenarios throughout the training.
+They will use a range of videos, discussions, activities and scenarios throughout the training.

 The tutor will assess the delegates through an essay based assignment.
 You will also receive guidance notes to point you in the right direction.
 Delegates will conduct a short micro-teaching session.
 The subject of the session can be any topic of your choosing.